sudev/sudev.github.com/_posts/2015-07-18-mongospark.markdown

 <br />

 Previously I had attempted to do this filtering and mapping jobs using dataframes, but the solution was not great.
 I like this program for the fact that I'm not collecting anything from rdds into driver anywhere and hence this should run distributed at each stage.
+I ran and tested this application on a Spark Standalone Cluster on HDP Stack with 4 nodes.

 <br />